yohasebe/monadic-chat-cli/templates/chat.md

 - the value of "response" must be included in the value of "conversation"
 - the "response" contains  your response, not the prompt
 - the value of "response" must be different from any of your previous responses
-- the text string in the values of the JSON object must be properly escaped
+- double-quotation characters in the text values must be escaped by a back-slash character
 - the JSON object must be fully parsable using Ruby's "JSON.parse" method
 - never fail to wrap the json object with "```json\n" and "\n```\n".